 Dogs that sleep in the bed with their owners can become overly dependent on them.
 Sometimes, this dependence can manifest as Separation Anxiety when the owner isn’t home.
 This isn’t the case for all dogs, however, so your pup could be perfectly adjusted.

-No matter what you choose, as long as you show your pup plenty of love and affection he will respond well – he might paw your door, though, unless he’s accustomed to his own bed!
+No matter what you choose, as long as you show your pup plenty of love and affection, they will respond well – they might paw your door unless they’re accustomed to their own bed!